 The sufganiyot wet and dry ingredients in a bowl.

 Step 2: Preheat your oven to 200º F. When it is warm, turn off the oven.
-In a large bowl, add your dry ingredients and whisk to blend.
+In a large mixing bowl, add the dry ingredients and whisk to blend.

-Step 3: In a separate bowl, whisk your wet ingredients and add the yeast mixture.
-Pour into the dry ingredients and mix into a dough.
+Step 3: Whisk the wet ingredients and add the yeast mixture to a separate bowl.
+Pour the mixture into the dry ingredients and mix into a dough.

 The gluten free sufganiyot dough on a mat.